Increase 3 times your chances of landing an offer Register ×

 2.3.
 Be Specific!

-As we noted above, a major function of your cover letter is to gauge your motivation to stick with the company if you are lucky enough to be hired.
-Your recruiter wants to make sure that you are genuinely keen to work for their firm for the foreseeable future.
-Any suggestion that your cover letter is just a generic chunk of text sent out to everyone in scattergun fashion obviously makes this idea pretty difficult to maintain - and will see your application rapidly heading towards that bin.
+As noted previously, a major function of your cover letter is to gauge your motivation to stick with the company if you are lucky enough to be hired.
+Your recruiter wants to make sure that you are genuinely keen to work for their specific firm for the foreseeable future.
+Any suggestion that your cover letter is just a generic chunk of text sent out to everyone in scattergun fashion obviously makes this idea pretty difficult to maintain - and will see your application heading towards that bin in short order.

-These points will be particularly relevant to the section of the cover letter where you explain your decision to apply to your target firm, and we will pick up this discussion there.
-However, there is room for material specific to your target firm in all sections of the cover letter.
+These points will be particularly relevant to the section of the cover letter where you explain your decision to apply to your target firm, and we will pick up this discussion again later in this guide.
+However, there is room for material specific to your target firm in all sections of your cover letter.

 3. Section-by-Section Breakdown